Melvin-klein/algone/CONTRIBUTE.md

 ## Before pushing

+- Check that all names are under the ALG_ namespace
+- Private structure property's names should start with "_"
+- Private function should be static and start with "_"
-1. Run all tests
+- Run all tests
-2. Add comments to code
+- Add comments to code
-3. Maj documentation
+- Maj documentation